gallaoro/static-pwa-boilerplate/README.md

-# Basic html template for modern static websites
+# Basic html template for modern static progressive web apps

 Ready to create a static [progressive web app](https://developers.google.com/web/progressive-web-apps/) with a manifest and a serviceworker, easily deployable with [Github pages](https://pages.github.com/).